 Equipment.
 Experienced contractors will conduct diamond core drilling operations.
 Standard skid or tract-mounted diamond-bit core drill will be used to do the drilling.
 These types of drill rigs are 8 to 10 feet wide during transport to the site.
-Support equipment will include a skid-mounted rod dray, a D-4 or comparable dozer, and a twoor three-axle flatbed truck for transporting water, pipe, and other equipment.
-Fourwheel-drive pickups and/or tracked bobcat will be used to transport personnel and service the drill rig.
+Support equipment will include a skid-mounted rod dray, a D-4 or comparable dozer, and a two-or three-axle flatbed truck for transporting water, pipe, and other equipment.
+Four-wheel-drive pickups and/or tracked bobcat will be used to transport personnel and service the drill rig.
 Vehicles and drills will be equipped with the required fire-fighting equipment.
 Drilling operations will consist of two 2-man crews working 12 hour shifts seven days a week.

-Drill Site Construction / Drill Holes.
+Drill Site Construction / Drillholes.
 Each proposed drill site would affect a surface area of approximately 50 by 50 feet unless otherwise specified (including sumps).
 Once frozen conditions exist, the site surface will prepared by compacting and leveling existing snow and ice.
-No topsoil will be disturbed.
 The same site may be used for more than one borehole in order to minimize surface disturbance.
-Borehole orientations may vary from vertical to incline (up to - 60°).
-NQ (3" diameter) and HQ (3 3/8" diameter) - sized holes will be drilled to depths ranging from 260 feet to 1350+ feet.
+Borehole orientations may vary from vertical to incline (up to -60°).
+NQ (2.98" diameter) and HQ (3.78" diameter) - sized holes will be drilled to depths ranging from 260 feet to 1350+ feet.